mpasupuleti28040/MSCS_634_Lab_4/README.md

 # MSCS_634_Lab_4
 # MSCS 634 – Lab 4: Regression Analysis with Regularization
 🧪 Lab Overview
-In this lab, I experimented with various regression techniques using the Diabetes dataset from sklearn.datasets.
-The primary aim was to create models that predict the progression of the disease based on medical features and to assess how regularization can help mitigate overfitting and enhance model performance.
+In this lab, I explored several regression techniques using the Diabetes dataset from sklearn.datasets.
+The main goal was to develop models that predict disease progression based on various medical features and evaluate how regularization techniques can help reduce overfitting and improve model performance.

 📂 Files Included
 Lab4_Regression_and_Regularization.ipynb
-This Jupyter Notebook contains the complete code, model implementations, visualizations, and evaluation metrics.
+This Jupyter Notebook contains all the code, model implementations, visualizations, and evaluation metrics.

 README.md
-This document provides insights into the lab’s purpose, process, challenges, and results.
+You're reading it!
+This file provides an overview of the lab’s objectives, insights, challenges, and results.

 🔍 Objectives
-My objectives for this lab were to:
+The key objectives for this lab were to:

-Implement and compare the following techniques:
+Implement and compare various regression techniques, including:

 Simple Linear Regression

 Multiple Linear Regression

-Polynomial Regression
+Polynomial Regression (Degree 2)

 Ridge Regression

 Lasso Regression

-Evaluate the models using metrics such as:
+Evaluate the models using the following metrics:

 Mean Absolute Error (MAE)